Caltech-IPAC/firefly/docs/fftools-api-overview.md

  extType details:

   - 'AREA_SELECT' - When the user draws a square this menu will be activate
-  -  'LINE_SELECT' -When the user draw a line this menu will be activated.
+  - 'LINE_SELECT' - When the user draw a line this menu will be activated.
   - 'POINT' - When any point on the plot is clicked
+  - 'REGION_SELECT' - When the user selects a region
   - 'CIRCLE_SELECT' - When the user draws a circle (*not yet supported, coming soon*)

 callback function takes one parameter,  an object literal, the fields vary depend on the extension type-